alchimya/DoYouREST/README.md

 # DoYouREST
-A ready to use project to develop your REST API unde NodeJS.
+A ready to use project to develop your REST API under NodeJS.

 # What is this?
 You can see this project as a template to develop RESTful services using the NodeJS ecosystem.